BraffordHunter/05-Space-Shooter/README.md

 # 05-Space-Shooter
 This is a two dimensional space shooter game.
 This includes, aliens, spaceships, and defenders.
 The code for the game is also in main.py.
-Aliens have showed up can you denfend against them?
+Mutant Beetle Aliens have showed up can you denfend against them?